The Church is always delighted to baptize a new member of the family.

 Being divorced is no longer a bar as such to getting marriage in Church.
 There are, though, still some restrictions in certain cases.
-The Team Rector will be pleased to talk to you about this, and explain more about it if you wish.
+The Rev David Bacon will be pleased to talk to you about this, and explain more about it if you wish.

 What Should We Do?

-Contact the Team Rector.
+Contact the Rev David Bacon.
 He will answer any questions you may have, and will explain what you need to do.
 He is also responsible for booking the date and arranging the service.